 Pulmonary embolism (PE) is part of a group of problems together known as venous thromboembolism (VTE).

 Venous means related to veins.
 A thrombosis is a blockage of a blood vessel by a blood clot (a thrombus).
-An embolism occurs when the thrombus dislodges from where it formed and travels in the blood until it becomes stuck in a narrower blood vessel, elsewhere in the body.
+An embolism occurs when part or all of the thrombus dislodges from where it formed and travels in the blood until it becomes stuck in a narrower blood vessel, elsewhere in the body.
 The thrombus is then called an embolus.

 A deep vein thrombosis (DVT) is the usual cause of a PE.
 A DVT occurs in a vein in the leg.
 DVT is also part of VTE.